Parametric approximation as open quantum systems problem: Introduction

 \section{Introduction}

 The parametric approximation, or constant amplitude approximation, is widely used for those modes of electromagnetic fields that have high intensity and has many applications \cite{Trovatello2021, Marty2020, Qiu2023, Allevi2006}.
 It can be regarded as a ''classical'' approximation of the quantum field \cite{Graham1984}.
-More precise conditions for the application of this approximation are discussed in \cite{Paris1996, DAriano1999}.
+More precise conditions for the application of this approximation are discussed in~\cite{Paris1996, DAriano1999}.
 However, if one considers the parametric approximation as simply replacing the bosonic creation and annihilation operators by the fixed $c$-numbers, one completely neglects all quantum effects, including classical effects such as pump depletion.
 More importantly, there is no clear method for writing systematic corrections to the parametric approximation that take these effects into account.

-One way is to move to the fully quantum regime and try to deal with the initial bosonic creation and annihilation operators without any reduction to $c$-numbers.
+One way is to move to {a} fully quantum regime and try to deal with the initial bosonic creation and annihilation operators without any reduction to $c$-numbers.
 However, using such an approach typically leads to problems that are not exactly solvable, even though they are solvable in the parametric approximation.
-Furthermore, if one solves such equations numerically by considering only the lowest Fock states, it becomes difficult to deal with the high-intensity regime assumed by the parametric approximation.
-Another way is to assume that the system is approximately in a coherent state \cite{Graham1984, Hillery1984, Accardi2003}.
+Furthermore, if one solves such equations numerically by considering only the lowest Fock states, it becomes difficult to {handle} the high-intensity regime assumed by the parametric approximation.
+Another way is to assume that the bosonic mode is approximately in a coherent state \cite{Graham1984, Hillery1984, Accardi2003, Mabuchi2008}.
 In particular, this can be done in terms of the path-integral approach using the perturbative decomposition of the propagator of the system, which ultimately leads to perturbative corrections to the parametric approximation \cite{Hillery1984}.
-Alternatively, one can derive quantum stochastic equations in the Bogoliubov-van Hove limit and then obtain the master equations for the system density matrix in the field for which a parametric-like approximation is assumed \cite{Accardi2003}.
+Alternatively, one can derive quantum stochastic equations in the Bogolubov-van Hove limit \cite{bogoliubov1946problems, van1955energy} and then obtain the master equations for the system density matrix in the field for which a parametric-like approximation is assumed \cite{Accardi2003}.
+It is also possible to obtain the Maxwell-Bloch-type equations \cite{Mabuchi2008}, i.e. the coupled equations both for the two-level system density matrix and the parameter of the coherent state.